SerratedSharp/CSharpWasmRecipes/README.md

 ```

 > [!IMPORTANT]
-> This approach should be avoided due to security risks of interoplating strings into javascript, where a string might be derived from user generated data upstream.
+> This approach should be avoided due to security risks of interpolating strings into javascript, where a string might be derived from user generated data upstream.
 Mitigation is possible, but it is a potential security pitfall.

 This method can still be useful for generating JS type/method declarations from an embedded resource such as an embedded JS file(retrieved here as a string using .NET embedded file interface), where the content is trusted and static:
 ```C#